-Key to enhancing the sustainability credentials of our packaging is reducing the environmental impact, specifically greenhouse gas emissions.
-Therefore, our business strategy is linked to our recently approved Science-Based Targets.
-By 2030, we will reduce our absolute Scope 1 and 2 GHG emissions by 55% against a 2017 baseline.
-In addition, Ball strives to reduce GHG emissions across the value chain-from mining, refining, smelting, casting and rolling, to Ball's manufacturing, logistics, and end-of-life recycling-by 16% over the same period.
+1) Reducing GHG Emissions - our business strategy is linked to our recently approved Science-Based Targets.
+By 2030, we plan to reduce our absolute Scope 1 and 2 GHG emissions by 55% against a 2017 baseline.
+In addition, Ball will strive to reduce GHG emissions across the value chain-from mining, refining, smelting, casting and rolling, to Ball's manufacturing, logistics, and end-of-life recycling-by 16% over the same period.